 Imagine you’ve found the house of your dreams.
 It’s in the perfect location, the right size, the right price, and the right style.
 Little do you know that your one blocked drain from a total plumbing disaster.

 A typical home inspection is conducted by a qualified professional who does a visual inspection of several areas of a house.
-When it comes to the plumbing, a home inspector will look for obvious damaged or leaking pipes, proper hot water temperature, as well as functioning toilets, sinks, bathtubs, and showers.
-While this is a good start, only a licensed plumber can go beyond the basics to make sure all the plumbing is safe, installed properly, and can look for signs of imminent problems.
+When it comes to plumbing, a home inspector will look for obvious damaged or leaking pipes, proper hot water temperature, as well as functioning toilets, sinks, bathtubs, and showers.
+While this is a good start, only a licensed plumber can go beyond the basics to make sure all the plumbing is safe, and installed properly, and can look for signs of imminent problems.

 A reputable seller shouldn’t mind a separate plumbing inspection, plus you can bring up any findings with your realtor before you make your purchase.

 - Examine fixtures, supply lines, and drains for water flow problems

 - Inspect bathroom sinks, showers, and toilets to make sure they’re working correctly